 If you have ever been a volunteer performer or technician on any of our Mainstage Shows at the VBC, you are eligible to apply for a $1500 cash scholarship.
-The deadline is March 14, 2019
+The deadline has been extended to Friday, March 15 by 5:00pm.

 Due expected winter weather, all FPCTA classes at Long Avenue and afterschool classes at Goldsmith Schiffman & Montview Elementary Schools are canceled.
 Stay safe!